WrenMcQueary/WrenMcQueary.github.io/index.md

 ![Wren_McQueary_Office_Photo_1_Blurred.png](/images/Wren_McQueary_Office_Photo_1_Blurred.png "Wren_McQueary_Office_Photo_1_Blurred.png")

+Hi, I'm Wren (she/her)!
 I hope to use my skills in software development, data science, and AI ethics to contribute to public interest technology.
 I hold an MS in Computer Science in May 2023 and have 5 years of software development and testing experience, 2 years of research experience, and 2.5 years of experience teaching programming.

 MS **Computer Science**, George Mason University, May 2023